mondal-tanmoy/mondal-tanmoy.github.io/_pages/projects.md

 permalink: /projects/
 author_profile: true
 ---
-In the following section, I have explained the projects or topics which I am or would like to work on.
-These topics are divided into two catagories :
+In the following section, I have explained the projects or topics that I am or would like to work on.
+These topics are divided into two categories:

 * Masters projects
   * Specialization : Machine Learning